Links

 }

-You can use command+click (macOS), or ctrl+click (Linux/Windows) on links in Typora to jump to target headings, or open them in Typora, or open in related apps.
+You can use Command+Click (macOS) or Ctrl+Click (Linux/Windows) on links in Typora to jump to target headings, open them in Typora or open in related apps.

 FAQ

-If you want to make a link to local file abd.com, please make ensure the path is correct.
+If you want to make a link to a local file named abd.com, please make ensure the path is correct.

-If you want to create a link towards website “abc.com”, you need to put the URL scheme or protocol, for example use [link](http://abc.com).
+If you want to create a link towards a website named “abc.com”, you need to put the URL scheme or protocol, for example use [link](http://abc.com).

-Sometimes, protocol can be omitted if you use autolink (<www.google.com>) or auto URL (www.google.com), but this rules variables across different Markdown editors/engines, so we will recommend you NOT omit protocols in any case for less compatibility issue.
+Sometimes, protocol can be omitted if you use autolink (<www.google.com>) or auto URL (www.google.com), but this rule varies across different Markdown editors/engines, so we recommend you DO NOT omit protocols for fewer compatibility issues.

 Cannot open location file.md, would you want to create file at folder/file.md and continue?

-If you add link to local file, but target file does not exists, this tooltip will shows and guide you to create a file at target location.
+If you add a link to a local file but the target file does not exist, this tooltip will show and guide you to create a file at the target location.